 Students will be given the option to cancel their coverage after three months.
 Cancellation application must be received by the last day of the third month of leave of absence coverage.

 Is there an option to extend HUSHP coverage after a leave or withdrawal?

-Is LOA/Withdrawal insurance the same coverage under the four month extension?
+Is LOA/Withdrawal insurance the same coverage under the six-month extension?